-Dan Parker (mandolin, lead vocals) is one of those annoying people who, if given some new musical instrument, will spend almost no time making it sound like they have played it for years.
-And then he'll show you the tune he has just written for it.
-If that isn't enough, he also built his own guitar.
-Dan's spirited and inventive solos complement the plodding efficacy of the old farts.
+Dan Parker (mandolin, lead vocals) drifted west from Ontario following a successful attempt to attain a higher education.
+He is one of those annoying people who, if given some new musical instrument, will spend almost no time at all making it sound like they have played it for years.
+And then he’ll show you the tune he has just written for it.
+If that isn’t enough, he also built his own guitar.
+Dan’s spirited and inventive solos complement the plodding efficacy of the old farts.

 Alan Law (guitar, lead & harmony vocals) does most of the arranging and supplies the beverages for rehearsals.
 That makes him the band leader.
 He is strictly a rhythm guitarist (“I do not play any notes”), but his drive, passion and stamina are second to none.
 In a band of baritones, he enjoys the role of tenor singer, and he loves singing harmony more than almost anything you can imagine.
 Previous combos include playing with George in Back At The Ranch and with Mike in The Chance Brothers.

 The Upstairs Lounge at Oak Bay Recreation Centre is an all ages licensed restaurant and bar, doors open at 6 pm for dinner service, the concert starts at 7:30 pm – Please note this is a LISTENING VENUE